Sex shop: Italy

-The first sex shop in Italy was opened in 1972 in Milan by Angela Masia and her husband Ercole Sabbatini.
-This was the first "official" sex shop.
+The first sex shop in Italy was opened in 1975 in Milan.
 Since then more sex shops have opened, mostly in Rome.
-In 2018 the city of Pistoia in Tuscany banned the opening of new sex shops in the city's history centre.
+In 2018, the city of Pistoia in Tuscany banned the opening of new sex shops in the city's history centre.

 Japan

-In Japan, sex shops contain hentai magazines, adult videos and DVDs.
+In Japan, sex shops are found in places such as the Kabukichō district of Tokyo as well as the mizu shōbai districts of suburban cities.
+The shops contain hentai magazines, adult videos and DVDs.
+In some Japanese sex shops, known as voyeur shops, customers can pay to take nude photographs of young women.

 The Netherlands

 The first sex shops in the Netherlands were opened in the early 1970s, by entrepreneurs like Beate Uhse and Lasse Braun.
 The world's first Muslim-aimed online sex shop called El Asira opened in the Netherlands in 2010.
 It had 70,000 hits to the website in the first four days of operation.

+Russia

+In Russia, sex shops are often criticized by public and political figures, often of a conservative nature.

+In May 2017, State Duma Deputy from United Russia Vitaly Milonov addressed the head of the Ministry of Health, Veronika Skvortsova, with the initiative to equate intimate products with medicinal products.
+According to Milonov, it is necessary to introduce control over the distribution of intimate goods: "The use and application of such products will occur exclusively as prescribed by a doctor."

+In 2018, Milonov proposed closing all sex shops in Russia.
+In his opinion, all sex shops in Russia should disappear along with advertising since only "sick people" shop there.
+This is in contrast to his position in 2013 when he only called for reducing the number of sex shops in St. Petersburg.

 Singapore

 Sex shops are extremely rare in Singapore.
 A few had been opened by 2005, but only about 1–2 currently exist.
-These shops mainly sell lingerie and various sex toys.
+These shops mainly sell lingerie, condoms, BDSM tools, genuine enhancement pills, tenga items and various sex toys.
 Their goods can be seen through a store window.